 Losing Interest in Social Activities and Hobbies

-Because those suffering from alcoholism seldom want their family or friends knowing they are dealing with addiction, they will try to mask the smell.
-They may resort to the use of breath mints or gum to mask the smell of alcohol.10 If you notice your loved one overusing such products it may be sign that they are hiding their addiction.
+Because those suffering with alcoholism seldom want their family or friends knowing they are dealing with addiction, they will try to mask the smell.
+They may resort to the use of breath mints or gum to conceal the smell of alcohol.10 If you notice your loved one overusing such products, it may be sign that they are hiding an addiction.
 Be especially wary if this is coupled with other tell-tale behavior.